 Why is it that once we become interested in fitness and being healthy it eventually turns into an obsession to be perfect?

 It seems like many people who find an interest in health and fitness think that a competition is their next step.
-I'm not knocking competitions but I've seen them ruin some people completely.
-Some don't even have an interest in being healthy after the fact because it was all for the competition - not for life.
+I’m not knocking competitions but I’ve seen them ruin some people completely.
+Some don’t even have an interest in being healthy after the fact because it was all for the competition – not for life.
 I have never wanted to do a competition because I never wanted someone else judging my body but now I do that to myself.
-I feel like everyday is a competition for everyone because of social media.
-I couldn't even begin to imagine having my body picked apart by someone else and compared to other people.
-Like I mentioned, I think we all do that enough to ourselves.
+I feel like every day is a competition for everyone because of social media.
+I couldn’t even begin to imagine having my body picked apart by someone else and compared to other people.
+As I mentioned, I think we all do that enough to ourselves.

-Or this one where we spontaneously hiked 4 miles to see the sunset.
+Hiking 4 miles to see the sunset.

 Or climbing half dome.
 Yes, we climbed that.

-Or maybe this one where we climbed the highest mountain in the lower 48 (Mount Whitney) at the END of our two week hiking trip.
+Or maybe this one where we climbed the highest mountain in the lower 48 (Mount Whitney) at the END of our two-week hiking trip.

 Or doing a backbend in Zion National Park after hiking Angel’s Landing.